linode/docs/docs/getting-started.md

         ssh root@123.456.78.90

-2. If this is the first time connecting to your Linode or a new configuration profile you'll see the authenticity warning below.
+2. If this is the first time connecting to your Linode, you'll see the authenticity warning below.
 This is because your SSH client has never encountered the server's key fingerprint before.
 Type `yes` and press **Enter** to continue connecting.

         The authenticity of host '123.456.78.90 (123.456.78.90)' can't be established.
         RSA key fingerprint is 11:eb:57:f3:a5:c3:e0:77:47:c4:15:3a:3c:df:6c:d2.